 Santa Monica Pier Aquarium

 This aquarium is home to over 100 different species and is a short walk from Pacific Park.
 Exhibits include impressive touch tanks, tanks full of local sea creatures, shark-themed Sunday events, and more.

-Getting in: Santa Monica Pier Aquarium tickets are not included on Go Los Angeles Card and must be purchased separately.
+Santa Monica Pier Aquarium tickets are not included on Go Los Angeles Card and must be purchased separately.

 Bike or Roller Skate the Pier

 Renting a bike or roller skates is perfect for a gorgeous day on the pier.
 You'll be to zip up and down the boardwalk, pier, and paths and cover all the must-see spots in Santa Monica.

 Getting in: Perry's Beach Cafe and Rentals - Mountain Bike or Roller-Skates All Day Rental tickets

 are included on Go Los Angeles Card.